Texas RioGrande Legal Aid

-Texas RioGrande Legal Aid, formerly Texas Rural Legal Aid (TRLA), is a nonprofit agency that specializes in providing free civil legal services to the poor in a 68-county service area.
-It also operates a migrant farmworker legal assistance program in six southern states.
-Established in 1970, TRLA is the largest legal aid provider in Texas and the second largest in the United States.
+Texas RioGrande Legal Aid, formerly Texas Rural Legal Aid (TRLA), is a Non-profit organization that specializes in providing free civil legal services to the poor in a 68-county service area.
+It also operates a migrant farmworker legal assistance program in six southern states (Kentucky, Tennessee, Alabama, Mississippi, Arkansas, and Louisiana).
+Established in 1970, TRLA is the largest legal aid provider in Texas and one of the largest in the United States.

-TRLA's mission is to promote the dignity, self sufficiency, safety, and stability of low income Texans by providing high quality civil legal assistance and related educational services.

-Every year the organization provides approximately 23,000 clients with legal services.
+TRLA's mission is to provide exceptional legal advice and representation to impoverished people.
+Every year the organization provides thousands of clients with legal services.
 To be eligible, a client must be at or below 200% of federal poverty guidelines depending on the circumstances of the client.

+TRLA is not a government agency, nor does it charge its clients for the services it provides.
 TRLA is funded by grants and individual donations.
 One of the organization's largest funders is the Legal Services Corporation.

+While there are a host of legal aid organizations in Texas that focus on specific issues, there are only three major legal aid organizations operating in Texas that receive LSC funding: TRLA, Legal Aid of NorthWest Texas, and Lone Star Legal Aid, and each has a defined service area of the state.

+Like other nonprofit legal aid organizations throughout the United States, TRLA does not have sufficient funding to assist the vast majority of those who qualify and yet desperately need legal help.
+TRLA, like all the others, have to turn down eligible clients who need legal services every single day.
+The "justice gap" as it's called, is more of a canyon.
+Every study of the issue has found that over 92% of the legal needs of the most vulnerable residents of the United States who qualify for free legal assistance do not get help.
+The 8 percent who do receive help often only receive legal advice and not representation.
+While some clients merely need advice, most need more.

 History of TRLA

 Established in 1970, TRLA was created for the purpose of providing civil legal services to poor people in ten south Texas counties.
-Judge James DeAnda, working through the Texas Trial Lawyers Association, sponsored the creation of TRLA for the purpose of receiving funds from the federal Office of Economic Opportunity (OEO).
+Judge James DeAnda, working through the Texas Trial Lawyers Association, sponsored the creation of TRLA for the purpose of receiving funds from the federal Office of Economic Opportunity (OEO) established by President Lyndon Johnson's War on Poverty Program.
 David G. Hall was an original board member of the new organization but quickly became its Executive Director.

-In 1976, the newly organized Legal Services Corporation (LSC), an independent corporation created by Congress, funded hundreds of legal service programs across the country, including TRLA and organizations in urban areas of Southwest Texas.
+In 1976, the OEO program was replaced by the Legal Services Corporation (LSC), an independent corporation created by Congress and signed into law by President Richard Nixon.
+LSC is funded by Congressional appropriation and it awards grants to over 100 legal service programs across the country, including TRLA serving Southwest Texas.

-During the Carter administration, LSC extended access to civil legal services to every county in the United States and its offshore possessions.
-By 1980 TRLA had extended its operations to 47 counties in South and West Texas.
-Austin's legal aid program, founded in 1966, was expanded to include the counties surrounding Travis and the Belton-Ford Hood area and became Legal Aid of Central Texas.
-Corpus Christi's program in Nueces County was expanded to take on ten more counties in the Coastal Bend region and renamed as the Coastal Bend Legal Services program.

-During the years of transition that began with President Reagan's initial attempt to dismantle LSC, LSC programs intensified their efforts to identify funding that could replace, if necessary, the federal money that enabled the provision of legal services to poor people.
-The 1980s and 1990s saw intensified attacks upon federal funding and resulted in major reductions coupled with additional restrictions on clients who could be served, types of cases that could be taken, and means of advocacy.